LeonKuhne/Ladys-Slipper-Counter-AI/README.md

 cd darkflow && make

 #### Create Directories
-sample_img	# validation images for run.py
+sample_img/    - validation images for run.py
-bin			# yolo weights
+bin/           - yolo weights
-annotations
+annotations/
-images
+images/

 #### Download YOLO weights
 These can be found (link somewhere) on the Darkflow GitHub